Skip to content

 Rust library datapress-client cargo add datapress-client

-All three speak the same HTTP API: list datasets, fetch schemas, run structured queries (JSON or Arrow IPC), count rows, run raw SQL, and reload datasets.
+The CLI, Python, and Rust clients speak the same HTTP API: list datasets, fetch schemas, run structured queries (JSON or Arrow IPC), count rows, run raw SQL, and reload datasets.
+The JDBC driver exposes the raw-SQL path through java.sql.
+The PostgreSQL endpoint speaks the native Postgres protocol instead of HTTP.

 Which one?